prometheus-net/prometheus-net/README.md

 * .NET Core 2.0
 * Mono 5.4

+## Best practices and usage

+This documentation is only a minimal quick start.
+For detailed guidance on using Prometheus in your solutions, refer to the [prometheus-users discussion group](https://groups.google.com/forum/#!forum/prometheus-users).
+You are also expected to be familiar with the [Prometheus user guide](https://prometheus.io/docs/introduction/overview/).

 ## Installation

 Nuget package for general use and metrics export via HttpListener or to Pushgateway: [prometheus-net](https://www.nuget.org/packages/prometheus-net)